 Arbe’s FMCW enhancement, superior channel separation, and advanced post-processing reduce false alarms with close to zero instances of phantom objects, eliminating both false-positive and false-negative scenarios.

 More radar-sensor equipped vehicles are released every year, some with as many as eight systems.
 Many of these radars are transmitting chirps on the same frequency bands, a reality that leads to signal mixing and increased collision rates.
 The more condensed the traffic, the higher the risk of mutual interference.
-Arbe’s patented FMCW innovation actively avoids and mitigates chirp transmitter interference, keeping channels clear to correctly track objects to ensure the road ahead is safe for drivers, passengers, and pedestrians.
+Arbe’s patent pending FMCW innovation actively avoids and mitigates chirp transmitter interference, keeping channels clear to correctly track objects to ensure the road ahead is safe for drivers, passengers, and pedestrians.

 Due to its ultra high-resolution, Arbe’s chipset technology is an ideal solution for advanced localization and environment mapping leveraging radar data.
 Arbe’s advanced AI based post processing and SLAM can be leveraged to identify and track objects, differentiate dynamic objects from their surroundings, predict multiple object trajectory, and conduct sensor fusion with camera and parallel systems.